-The ignition switch has four positions: LOCK, Acc.
-ON and START.
+The ignition switch has four positions: LOCK, Acc, ON and START.

-- Keep the ignition switch in the "LOCK" position when the engine is not running. - Using electrical accessories for a long time with the ignition switch in the "ON" or "Acc" position can cause the battery to go dead.
+- Keep the ignition switch in the "LOCK" position when the engine is not running. - Using electrical accessories for a

 • If the ignition switch will not move from the "LOCK" position to the "Acc" position, turn the steering wheel slightly to the left and right as you turn the ignition switch.